brandonguigo/k8s-local-bench/docs/CLI.md

 What it does:

-- Intended to delete/stop a local `kind` cluster.
+- Deletes/stops a local `kind` cluster using the `utils/kind` helper.
-- The implementation currently looks for kind config files in the same search locations as `create`.
+- If no `--cluster-name` is provided, it will list existing `kind` clusters and prompt for an interactive selection.

 Flags:

 - Inherits `--cluster-name` from `cluster` persistent flags.

-Status / caveats:

-- The `destroy` command implementation contains TODOs in the codebase: it logs intent and locates config files but the actual delete/stop logic is not yet implemented.
-Treat `destroy` as a placeholder until the removal routines are implemented.
+Behavior details:

+- The command attempts to delete the cluster via the `kind` helper.
+It then performs a best-effort stop of any running `cloud-provider-kind` processes (the implementation invokes `pkill -f 'sudo cloud-provider-kind'`).
+- The CLI polls briefly to ensure the cluster has been removed and performs local cleanup of files associated with the cluster directory.

 ## Examples & common workflows

 Create a cluster using a config stored under the CLI `directory`: